wely/DevCamp/HOL/java/appinsights/README.md

 1. Open the application in Eclipse STS.
 Feel free to use the folder you've been using throughout the hands on labs, or feel free to use the `start` folder.

 1. Microsoft publishes an SDK for AppInsights on Java on [GitHub](https://github.com/Microsoft/ApplicationInsights-Java).
-This SDK can be configured via environment variable, so for consistency let's set a variable for `APPLICATION_INSIGHTS_IKEY` equal to the key we noted in Exercise 1.
+This SDK can be configured via environment variable, so for consistency let's set an environment variable for `APPLICATION_INSIGHTS_IKEY` equal to the key we noted in Exercise 1.

 1. Next, open the build.gradle file for your project and add these two lines to the dependencies section:
     ```Java